Wikia/app/extensions/wikia/EditDraftSaving/README.md

 This extension provides edit draft saving functionality.
 It acts as a "backup" of edited content in case your browser crashes, network connection disappears or any other quantum event takes place.

+## How to enable it?

+**This extension is disabled by default** at the moment.
+Please set [`wgEnableEditDraftSavingExt`](https://community.wikia.com/wiki/Special:WikiFactoryReporter?varid=1909) to true via WikiFactory.

 ## Supported editors

 All three editors are supported: